ninjarope/network-simulator/README.md

 ## Usage

-+ Build with make (Makefile included and should handle most platforms)
++ Build with make (Makefile included and should handle at least linux and OSX)

  Running the executive: